 The Investment Fund comprises different unit classes, i.e. the issued units certify different rights depending on the class to which they belong.
-The following unit classes currently exist: UniGlobal (Securities ID No./ISIN: 849105/DE0008491051), denominated in EUR
+The following unit classes currently exist: UniGlobal (Securities ID No./ISIN: 849105/DE0008491051),

 UniGlobal I (Securities ID No./ISIN: A0M80N/DE000A0M80N0), denominated in EUR